Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 This is the direct kinematics model.
 It can be used to compute the *odometry* of the robot for instance.

-# Speed limits
+# Velocity limits

-One way to model the motors physical limitations is to consider that they can provide *speeds* under a given maximum limit, say $$w_{max}$$.
+One way to model the motors physical limitations is to consider that they can provide *velocities* under a given maximum limit, say $$w_{max}$$.

-If we don't take care of this limit, and increase a target speed $$s$$, we will first saturate the speed of one motor (say $$w_1$$), and the speed of other motors will continue to rise.
+If we don't take care of this limit, and increase a target velocity $$s$$, we will first saturate the velocity of one motor (say $$w_1$$), and the velocity of other motors will continue to rise.
 This will have the effect of getting the robot to move in a different direction than the one initially desired.

 Another approach would be to "rescale" $$w$$ so that none $$|w_i|$$ would be greater than $$w_{max}$$.
-For instance, if $$w_1 > w_{max}$$ and is the biggest wheel speed, then, we can use $$w' = \lambda w$$ as target speed for wheels, with $$\lambda = \frac{w_{max}}{w_1}$$.
+For instance, if $$w_1 > w_{max}$$ and is the biggest wheel velocity, then, we can use $$w' = \lambda w$$ as target velocity for wheels, with $$\lambda = \frac{w_{max}}{w_1}$$.

 This approach is valid because $$w = Ms$$ is a linear relation, then $$\lambda w = M (\lambda s)$$.
 Hence, rescaling $$w$$ is equivalent to rescale $$s$$ (the direction of the target in *task space* is preserved).

-# A geometrical view of speed limits
+# A geometrical view of velocity limits

 Another way to view the limits is to think them as a set of inequalities: